c4tom/DreamDevBox/docs/maintenance/backup-and-restore-mysql.rst

 ----------

 If you do not like to use the command line for backups, you can use |ext_lnk_tool_phpmyadmin|.
-It comes bundled with the devilbox intranet.
+It comes bundled with the dreamdevbox intranet.

 Adminer
 -------

 If you do not like to use the command line for backups, you can use |ext_lnk_tool_adminer| .
-It comes bundled with the devilbox intranet.
+It comes bundled with the dreamdevbox intranet.

 Restore